Turkey–United Kingdom relations: History

+Early trade

+Following several years of diplomatic advances by English merchants, direct trade took off with the founding in 1581 of the Turkey Company.
+Merchants from England brought primarily fine cloth, tin and rabbit skins and returned with a wider variety of goods from spices and currants to raw silk, drugs and carpets.

+Pirates

+From bases in Ottoman vassal states on the Barbary Coast, North Africa, the Barbary pirates raided ships travelling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
+Between 1609 and 1616, England alone lost 466 merchant ships to Barbary pirates.

+In the 1620s and 1640s, the coasts of Cornwall and Devon in England, as well as Southern Ireland, were subjected to slave raids by Barbary corsairs, who raided the coasts after having attacked ships outside of the coasts.

+Women were particularly prioritised as captives by the corsairs.
+Perhaps the most historically famous of the slave raids on the British Isles was the sack of Baltimore by corsairs from Ottoman Algiers on 20 June 1631.

+19th century

-In 1600, an Anglo-Moroccan alliance was formed between England and the Ottoman vassal states of the Barbary Coast.
-The British defended the Ottoman Empire against Russia before 1914, most famously in the Crimean War of the 1860s.
+The British defended the Ottoman Empire against Russia before 1914, notably during the Crimean War and the Russo-Turkish War.

 20th century

-Before 1914 Britain was the main defender of the Ottoman Empire, especially against Russian threats.
+Before 1914, Britain was the main defender of the Ottoman Empire, especially against Russian threats.
 The relationship between Turkey and Britain shifted dramatically as Germany made a better bargain and in 1914 the Porte (Ottoman government) joined in World War I against Britain.
 The change was apparent when two recently purchased ships of its navy, still manned by their German crews and commanded by their German admiral, carried out the Black Sea Raid, a surprise attack against Russian ports, on 29 October 1914.
 Russia replied by declaring war on 1 November 1914 and Russia's allies, Britain and France, then declared war on the Ottoman Empire on 5 November 1914.
 The reasons for the Ottoman action were not immediately clear.

-This war lead to the deaths of hundreds of thousands of Ottomans, the Armenian genocide, the dissolution of the empire, and the abolition of the Islamic Caliphate.